rkoeninger/ShenScript/docs/setup.rst

    :param object $: A ShenScript environment to add functions to.
    :returns:        Same :js:`$` that was passed in, conforming to the :js:`Frontend` class.

-.. class:: Frontend extends Backend, Kenerl
+.. class:: Frontend extends Kernel

    This class is a description of object returned by the :js:`frontend` function and does not actually exist.
 It contains a complete ShenScript environment.